edwinarroyolopez/backend-engineer-test-tyba/README.md

 `src/models` : All coding and functions related models.

 `src/utils` : All coding and functions related utils.

+`test` : All coding and functions related unit test.

 `docs` : All about documentation